בנסיעתא

 Rachi died in 1105, and was buried in the old Jewish cemetery, called the "Field of the Jews".
 His exact burial location is unknown.
 In the 14th century the Jews were expelled from Troyes, and after years the "Jewish field" was destroyed in order to expand the city.
 The tombstones were used for residential buildings.
 'The Champagne Theater' building was built on the graveyard space, and a parking lot was subsequently paved.
 In 1990 a memorial monument of Rashi was established in the front of the theater.
 This consists of a ball about 3 meters in diameter, with the letters 'ר'ש'י' on it.
 (Address: Boulevard Gambetta 1

 I don't like this monument.
 It is decorated in an ultra-modern style.
-But for us, Rashi stands for old and ancient traditions, the opposite of modern style.
+But for us, Rashistands for old and ancient traditions, the opposite of modern style.
 It just does not fit.
 I shared these thoughts with the director of tourism of Troyes, Nicolas Villier.
 I showed him pictures of the statue of Maimonides in Cordoba that attracts masses of tourists.
 I said that if he'd do some similarly traditional statues in Troyes, he might increase Jewish tourism to his city

-Rashi Synagogue
+The Modern Rashi Synagogue

 The active synagogue nowadays in Troyes was built in 1960, on the site of a monastery from the 17th century.
 All the houses in this area are ancient, from the 16th and 17th centuries.
 The synagogue is named after Rashi, although Rashi himself was never in this synagogue, because during his time this area was outside the city.
 There were lots of vineyards and apple orchards there, and perhaps even Rashi's vineyard was in this area too.
 We know from Rashi that he earned his living by growing vineyards and wine trading.
 In his commentaries he is knowledgeable about varieties of grapes and winemaking methods

-In the last generation there were only 60 families in the Jewish community.
-In the 1960s many Jews from North Africa moved to Troyes.
-Today North Africans comprise 80% of the local Jewish community, and only the remaining 20% are original Alsatians.
 The synagogue was too narrow to accommodate all the worshipers.
 Recently, the community leaders broke the eastern wall and expanded the area of the synagogue into the inner courtyard.
 They paved it so that the outer walls of the adjacent houses now serve as "internal walls" of the synagogue.
 A glass ceiling was constructed there, like in a greenhouse.
 Above the ark (Aron Kodesh) there is the verse, "How good are your tents, O Jacob" ("מה טובו אהליך יעקב") , Under the glass roof spreads an aluminum ceiling in the shape of a tent waving in the wind.
 The result is beautiful.
 The new synagogue was inaugurated last year

 In the adjacent houses in the compound and courtyards between them, the Jewish community opened a visitors' center for Rashi’s heritage.
 The project is headed by curator Delphine Yague, owner of CULTURISTIQ.
 The idea of the exhibition is to meet Rashi in his natural environment, and then go into his interpretation as well.
 They reconstructed Rashi's study and Beit Midrash.
 The furniture and walls are made of walnut and oak.
 Just like in Rashi's times and in paintings from the Middle Ages, rough woods are used.
 The room and furnishings look so authentic that it feels like Rashi really was in this room